What Is Nick Faldo's Net Worth?

 Career as Commentator

 From 2004 to 2006, Faldo was a commentator for PGA Tour coverage on ABC Sports.
 He worked alongside host Mike Tirico and his former playing rival Paul Azinger.
-Following this, Faldo signed a contract with CBS to become the network's new lead golf analyst.
-Additionally, in 2007, he became the lead analyst for PGA Tour coverage on the Golf Channel, and also contributed his commentary to the Open Championship alongside Tirico and Azinger.
+Following this, Nick signed a contract with CBS to become the network's new lead golf analyst.
+Additionally, in 2007, he became the lead analyst for PGA Tour coverage on the Golf Channel, and he also contributed his commentary to the Open Championship alongside Tirico and Azinger.

 Other Ventures